muchirijane/node-walkthrough/node-farm/notes.md

 ```
 ---
 ### How to make a simple API
+API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.
+Api a service we can request some data.
 #### How to request data as a user with one API call.
 + Use the if statement to match the  request api url.
 ```js